 - That person was a director of the company at that time

 The Court, on application of the liquidator, may declare that that person is to be liable to make such contribution (if any) to the company's assets as the Court thinks proper, unless the Court is satisfied that that person took every step with a view to minimising the potential loss to the company's creditors as he ought to have."

 - Prepare profit and loss account forecasts

 - Consult professional advisers.

-Wrongful trading can therefore result in both personal liability and a disqualification order - but orders for "wrongful trading" are rare.
-But take advice - don't ignore the threat.
+Wrongful trading can therefore result in a Court ordering the director to personally pay the losses incurred by the Company and also a disqualification order.
+But remember orders for "wrongful trading" are rare, but take advice - don't ignore the threat.